-On BTSA tours, we will learn about the cuisine as well as the polite Uzbek way of dining.
-We’ll eat delicious food everywhere, and learn about the local cuisine in a cooking demonstration.
+On BTSA tours, we will learn about Uzbek cuisine as well as typical foods of Kyrgyzstan.
+We’ll eat delicious, fresh food everywhere, and learn about the local dishes in a cooking demonstration.
 Skewers of grilled chicken or ground beef are popular and delicious, as are grilled vegetable skewers, salads, and dishes such as pilaf or plov.
 Made with either beef or lamb, plov is claimed as the national dish by several countries in the region.
 It’s served at lunchtime, and dished out from enormous cauldrons.
-Every cook claims a different and delicious plov recipe, but main ingredients are rice, slivers of onion and yellow and orange carrots, chick peas, raisins and cumin.
+Every cook claims a different and delicious plov recipe.

 Vegetarians will have no trouble eating well in Uzbekistan and Kyrgyzstan.
 In addition to the grilled vegetables, fresh salads such as grated carrots or beets with walnuts, or tomato and cucumber are popular and found in most restaurants.
 Delicious and refreshing cold yogurt soup with fresh dill and parsley is a common starter.

 Traditionally Uzbek dinner guests never cut bread with a knife.
-At the start of the meal, the youngest person breaks the bread into pieces by hand and places it on the table near each place setting.
+At the start of the meal, the youngest person breaks the bread into pieces by hand and places it back in the basket or on the table near each place setting.
 And they take care not to be disrespectful by setting the loaf upside down on the table.